BrokenRegistry/Rotp-Fusion/DetailedChanges.md

       - Player and AI reinforcement is unlimited.
     - End the game quickly
       - Increase the production gap.
+- New parameter to reduce (or increase!?) the Spaces Pirates level.

 25-09-20 (BR)
 - Fixed space pirates becoming way too powerful!